 What is life like working on a farm?

 If you love horses then life on a farm may be the perfect job for you.
 You’ll be part of a team working outside and spending the day with the animals you love.

 But like any job that involves caring for animals, the hours can be long and sometimes antisocial.
-It is part of normal farm life to be rostered on every second weekend and, during foaling season, through the night.
+It is part of normal farm life to be rostered on to work every second weekend and, during foaling season, through the night.

 The people that succeed in the breeding industry are committed to their jobs and accept that this isn’t a role for those wanting to work 9 to 5.

 How much will I get paid?

 This wage will also be paid even while you are away from your employer attending the learning blocks.

 After graduating from Fast Track and completing your traineeship, you can expect a pay rise if you remain with your employer.

 What experience do I need?

 Will it cost me anything?

 All the education and teaching provided to those enrolled in Fast Track is free to the trainee.
-The costs of the qualification and the additional learning opportunities (such as first aid, defensive driving, health and well-being) are met by Thoroughbred Breeders Australia.
+The costs of the qualification and the additional learning opportunities (such as first aid, defensive driving, health and well-being) are covered by funding or met by Thoroughbred Breeders Australia.
 We view this as an investment in the future leaders of our industry.

 What if I’m based outside NSW?